 The week demonstrated how teamwork and partnerships across organisations can greatly satisfying for all involved.
 Julia Brady and Kallan Mehrtens (both DOC Biodiversity Rangers) had “an awesome time working with the RNZAF and it is very exciting and encouraging to see so many organisations come together for such a great cause”.

 Air Force helped the team meet major milestone in conservation and recreational plans in the area that would otherwise take many months to complete.

-Thanks to DOC and NRC for their ongoing partnership with PBL and the Waorahi Conservation estate, all the volunteers but most of all our special guests the RNZAF.
+Thanks to DOC and NRC for their ongoing partnership with PCT and the Waorahi Conservation estate, all the volunteers but most of all our special guests the RNZAF.